 Working collaboratively towards successful outcomes

-II – Responsibilities to Client, An Advocate:
+II – Responsibilities to Client,

 1. Helps clients make informed decisions about appropriate educational services by providing clients with relevant information.